Ganymede0/ansible_peertube_core/README.md

 This role installs PeerTube and configures required services (including Nginx and PostgreSQL), assuming that all dependencies are already correctly installed.

-Currently, it works only with **Debian 11 (bullseye)**.
-Support for Debian 12 (bookworm) is in the works.
+This role works with Debian 11 (bullseye) and 12 (bookworm).

-Also note that this role is designed to **deploy** PeerTube and not to **update** it.
+It is designed to **deploy** PeerTube and not to **update** it.
 If you already installed PeerTube and want to update it, it is advised to follow the official [PeerTube upgrade instructions](https://docs.joinpeertube.org/install/any-os#upgrade) before playing a new version of this role.

 # Variables